 Lasers can also be used for laser-induced interstitial thermotherapy (LITT), which is a form of hyperthermia therapy.
 These treatments broadly involve heating cancerous tissue to a high temperature.
 Cancer cells are unable to survive heat.
 Lasers can be used to heat cancer cells, which kills them and shrinks tumors.

-The Benefits of Laser Therapy
+5 Benefits of Laser Therapy

 So, what are the benefits of laser therapy?
 Laser therapy offers some unique benefits over other forms of treatment.

-Precision
+1. Precision

 Lasers are naturally focused on an extremely narrow beam.
 That means that lasers are characteristically more precise and exact than scalpels and other standard surgical tools.
 The tissue near a laser incision or during LITT or PDT remains almost entirely unaffected.
-The laser can target a tumor without causing any damage to healthy deep tissue and organs.

-Quicker Recovery
+2. Quicker Recovery

-Optimal Surgery
+3. Optimal Surgery

 The actual surgical procedure for laser therapy is much shorter and faster than other forms of treatment.
-Laser treatment can be easily done on an outpatient basis, in a doctor’s office, with minimal anesthetic.
+Laser therapy treatment can be easily done on an outpatient basis, in a doctor’s office, with minimal anesthetic.

 Laser therapy is generally minimally invasive or non-invasive.
 An endoscope can be easily inserted through a small incision.
+In addition, therapeutic laser treatments can promote tissue repair and even help in pain management for patients dealing with post-surgery effects.

-Combined with Other Treatments
+4. Combined with Other Treatments

 Laser therapy can be used on its own, but it is more often combined with other forms of treatment, including standard surgery, chemotherapy, physical therapy, and radiation therapy.
 This can increase the effectiveness of the treatment and help to destroy cancer cells more thoroughly.

-Other Cancer-Related Applications
+5. Other Cancer-Related Applications

-Written By: Dr. David Alvarez
+Written By: Dr. Adolfo Carrillo

 Sources: